Share Post

 What to look for:

 Patterns, not perfection.
-One lawsuit isn’t alarming — repeated disputes, leadership turnover, or unresolved litigation can be.
+One lawsuit isn’t alarming — repeated disputes, leadership turnover, or unresolved litigation can be when considering a franchise for sale.

 2. Your True Financial Commitment (Items 5–7)